sixen31/holbertonschool-shell/io_redirections_and_filters/README.md

-at the root of the folder of the project
+at the root of the folder of the project.